testfairy/docs/docs/03_Android/05_Uploading_with_Android_Studio.md

 1. Open *Android Studio*.

 2. Select `File --> Settings` (in Windows) or `Android Studio --> Preferences` (in Mac/Linux) menu.
-3. In the Settings window, select `Plugins` from the left tab, and then click `Marketplace`
+3. In the shown window, select `Plugins` from the left tab, and then click `Marketplace`
 > ![Alt](http://docs.testfairy.com/img/android/android-studio-plugin/open-plugins.png)

 4. In the search bar, type `TestFairy` and install the `TestFairy Integration` plugin: